TysonStanley/Job-Talk-2017/README.md

-# JMy Job Talks in 2017
+# My Job Talks in 2017

 My "job talk" presentations for 2017 cycle demonstrating my background and training in Health Data Science.